 Voices from the Endless Sea of Silence

-The Norwegian explorer, lawyer, art collector, entrepreneur, and author Erling Kagge has written a beautiful and authoritative book on finding our own quiet space.
+The Norwegian explorer, lawyer, art collector, entrepreneur, and author Erling Kagge has written a beautiful book on finding our own quiet space.
 ‘Silence In the Age of Noise‘ is a charming invitation to rediscover an inner sanctuary.
-It playfully draws on the author’s own experience as an explorer and anecdotic references from music, science, literature, psychology, and philosophy that take us in thirty-two short chapters from the sewage system below New York to Wittgenstein’s theory of language.
+Kagge playfully draws on personal experience as an explorer as well as anecdotic references from music, science, literature, psychology, and philosophy.
+He takes the reader in thirty-two short chapters from the sewage system below New York to Wittgenstein’s theory of language.

-I first read about Sara Maitland in her 2008 article ‘Beyond peace and quiet’ in The Guardian, which is an edited extract from A Book Of Silence.
-I immediately sympathized.
 When Maitland’s marriage ended, she experienced the lack of noise as enjoyable and then got so hooked on moving into the silence that she began to crave a hermit’s life.
 In her exquisitely written, profound, and open memoir Sara describes how she explored silence and solitude in the Sinai desert, the Scottish hills, and a secluded cottage on the Isle of Skye.
-Along with her journey, she scans the diverse cultural history of silence through myth, Western and Eastern religious wisdom, psychology and the arts.
+Along with her journey, she scans the diverse cultural history of silence through myth, Western and Eastern religious wisdom, psychology, and the arts.

 I will address ‘how to be alone’ another time and hone in further on the joy and benefits of silence.
-Once we have felt the state of silence, being alone comes easy.
+Once we have felt the state of calm, being alone comes easy.

 Moving into Silence, Moving into What Lies Beyond

-The English word ‘silence’ stems from the Latin’ silentium,’ which according to Wiktionary means a) the lack of any sound, b) the act of refraining from speaking, and c) form of meditative worship.
+The English word ‘silence’ stems from the Latin’ silentium,’ which, according to Wiktionary, means a) the lack of any sound, b) the act of refraining from speaking, and c) form of meditative worship.
 If we look into definitions for silence in Middle English, we can see a more pronounced focus on silence as a state of mind.
 While this would require more scrutiny, the slight differences of defining ‘silence’ in current and Middle English may insinuate a shift towards a more functional rather than spiritual understanding.
-For our perception of moving into silence, I assume equal importance of the connotations of silence.
+For our perception of moving into silence, I assume equal importance to the connotations of silence.

-A transforming silence is also central to the work of our next author: The famous Japanese author Shūsaku Endō dramatized this idea in his 1966 highly applauded and award-winning novel of historical fiction Silence (沈黙 Chinmoku) from the Roman Catholic perspective: a Jesuit missionary sent to 17th century Japan endures the brutal persecution in the time of Kakure Kirishitan (‘Hidden Christians’) that followed the defeat of the Shimabara Rebellion.
+A transforming silence is also central to the work of our next author: The famous Japanese author Shūsaku Endō dramatized this idea in his 1966 highly applauded and award-winning novel of historical fiction Silence (沈黙 Chinmoku).
+A Jesuit missionary sent to 17th century Japan endures the brutal persecution in the time of Kakure Kirishitan (‘Hidden Christians’).
 Endō explores in his novel the theme of a silent God who accompanies a believer in severe suffering.
 It has recently been made into a motion picture directed by Martin Scorcese.

 There are two more notable works I would like to mention briefly:

 Learning to Silence the Mind: Wellness Through Meditation by Osho aims at discovering the creative potential of the mind to deal with the challenges of everyday life and the world in which we live.
-Through meditation, we can raise our consciousness to be the guide of our lives rather than just allowing it the role of a helpful assistant.
+Through meditation, we can raise our consciousness.
+As a result, our consciousness can be the guide rather than just a helpful assistant in our lives.
 This book also includes links to the Osho Nadabrahma Meditation

 So, how now to go about moving into silence?

-Ideally, you use silence to tune in with yourself again and perhaps even to have what Abraham Maslow called a ‘peak experience’: The sensation that there is something larger and more profound than the profanities of daily life.
+Ideally, you use silence to tune in with yourself.
+And perhaps you even have what Abraham Maslow called a ‘peak experience.’
+The sensation that there is something more extensive and profound than the profanities of daily life.
 Something that lies beyond and cannot be named, but indeed does feel like a celebration of silence.